Demanding Transparency and Accountability

 Each federal agency has its own records management system developed subject to the oversight of the National Archivist under the standards of the National Archives and Records Administration Act.
 The unlawful removal or destruction of federal records is a crime punishable by criminal or civil penalties, fines and/or imprisonment.
 (18 U.S.C.
 2071)

-All 50 states also have public information laws, which PEER tracks and you can learn more about at [link].
 If you have questions about how you can use FOIA to obtain public records you can learn more at foia.wiki and if you have a sensitive environmental matter which you think PEER should be aware of you can speak to one of our attorneys.